Azure/azure-quickstart-templates/201-blob-storage-private-endpoint/README.md

 - A Private DNS Zone for a blob storage resource
 - A Private Endpoint for the blob storage account

-The ARM deployes uses the [Azure Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to download and run the following Bash script.
+The ARM template uses an[Azure Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux) to download and run the following Bash script.
 The script runs the nslookup command against the public URL of the storage account to verify that this gets resolved to a private address.

 ```bash
 #!/bin/bash